Manvi007/PowerBiReports/README.md

 31) Bookmarks can be used to create the illusion of having multiple charts. - Dynamic Charts
 32) Confusing visual?
 No problem use bookmarks to create helpful pop ups. - Pop up and say hi!
 33) Clicking between pages breaking immersion?
 No problem connect pages using bookmark arrows. - Real Page Turner
-34) Create a donut chart of population data, and morph this into a tree chart.
+34) Create a donut chart of population data, and morph this into a tree chart. - Donuts and Trees
 35) Create a column chart of record sales, and drill-down to a pie chart.
 36) Compare the number of Abba songs released by year using a column chart.
 37) Use grouping in charts to show viewing figures by genre for BBC1.